 15 May 2009

-Work Ennobles but the Nobility does not Work” and Side Stories”
+Work Ennobles but the Nobility Does Not Work” and Side Stories”

 curated by Michèle Faguet May 21 — June 15.
 2009

-Work Ennobles but the Nobility does not Work
+Work Ennobles but the Nobility Does Not Work

 In a discussion about Asunción, a short film about a rebellious domestic employee that he produced with Carlos Mayolo in 1975, Luis Ospina stated that it had been their intention to create paranoia, as domestic employees represent a class enemy under the very same roof.’
 And yet this enemy’ is an integral member of the family she serves and cares for and is simultaneously appreciated and exploited, loved and pitied.
 She, in turn, will inevitably reciprocate in this unhealthy, co-dependent relationship by developing strong emotional ties to her employers and their children while inevitably resentful of their class privilege and the social hierarchy that has relegated her to its lowest rung.
 Even within her own social class, the female domestic employee is more often than not a tragic figure — a single mother who must neglect her own children in pursuit of a better life for them, particularly for the daughters she hopes will not end up like her.